hbctraining/variant_analysis/lessons/alignment_QC.md

 Once you have found the HTML output for `MultiQC` **copy it over** by double clicking it or drag it over to right hand side panel.
 Once you have the HTML file copied over to your computer, you can leave the `Filezilla` interface.
 You can then locate the HTML file on your computer and open it up in a browser.

+## Inspect `MultiQC` HTML Report

+Now, we will evalute all of our FASTQC and alignments metrics at once.

+Lastly, we can evaluate our alignments in the first table:

+INSERT PICTURE OF TABLE

+We can see that both of our alignment rates are 99% which is great (but also a bit expected since this is a synthetic dataset).

 ***